STARC: A General Framework For Quantifying Differences Between Reward Functions: Theoretical Results

-Note that if $R_1$ and $R_2$ have the same policy order and $\max_\pi J_1(\pi) - \min_\pi J_1(\pi) > 0$, then $d(R_1,R_2) = 0$; the last condition ensures that this also holds when $\max_\pi J_1(\pi) - \min_\pi J_1(\pi) = 0$.
+The last condition is included to rule out certain pathological edge-cases.
 Intuitively, if $d$ is sound, then a small $d$ is \emph{sufficient} for low regret, and if $d$ is complete, then a small $d$ is \emph{necessary} for low regret.
 Soundness implies the absence of false positives, and completeness the absence of false negatives.
 Our second main result is that all STARC metrics are complete:

 \begin{theorem} All STARC metrics are complete. \end{theorem}

 Theorems~\ref{thm:STARC_sound} and \ref{thm:STARC_complete} together imply that, for any STARC metric $d$, we have that a small value of $d$ is both necessary and sufficient for a low regret.
 This means that STARC metrics, in a certain sense, exactly capture what it means for two reward functions to be similar, and that we should not expect it to be possible to significantly improve upon them.
 We can make this claim formal as follows: